TerraStackIO/terrastack/Readme.md

+# Terrastack is now Terraform CDK

+This project is archived, but the idea of Terrastack lives on in the [Terraform CDK](https://github.com/hashicorp/terraform-cdk).

+---

-# Terrastack - Polyglot Terraform supercharged by the CDK
+## Terrastack - Polyglot Terraform supercharged by the CDK

 Terrastack enables you to keep using Terraform as engine, while defining your resources in actual programming languages such as Typescript, Python, Java or C# - with more to come ([perhaps Ruby?](https://github.com/aws/jsii/issues/144)).